FugLong/Nano33_PC_Head_Tracker/readme.md

 1. **3D Printed Wireless Project Box** *(Link incoming...)*
    - **IMPORTANT**: Download the **correct mounting plate** for your chosen **booster board** and **Micro Lipo Charger**.
    - The enclosure includes:
-     - A mounting plate for electronics.
+     - A mounting plate for electronics with toggle switch cover
-     - A box with a lid.
+     - A box with a lid and disassembly tool
-     - A disassembly tool.

 2. **Adafruit Micro Lipo Charger**:
    - Choose one of the following: